 As the name suggests, hard cheese is firm & often savoury.
-Production involves separating and draining most of the whey before pressing the curd, which is then either brined to create a hard rind or waxed.
-Finally, the cheese is aged for between 2 and 36 months, and in some cases even longer.
-Aging determines the intensity of the flavour.
+Production involves separating and draining most of the whey before pressing the curd, which is then either brined to create a hard rind, or waxed.
+Finally, the cheese is aged between 2 and 36 months, and in some cases even longer.
+Ageing determines the intensity of the flavour.
 A well-aged cheese will be more flavourful, less creamy and grainier in texture.

 A perfect balance of moisture and aridity, these cheeses provide a firm, slightly springy texture with a delicate blend of savoury and tangy flavours.
 Usually dense in consistency, the cheese is often made by compressing curds into a solid, draining them of any remaining whey in the process.

-Is there anything more indulgent than a gooey soft cheese that falls over when you cut it?… Soft mould ripened cheeses such as Brie and Camembert are traditionally regarded as the domain of the French, however there is so much more to explore from this unctious cheese group
+Is there anything more indulgent than an unctuous soft cheese?
+Soft mould ripened cheeses such as Brie and Camembert are traditionally regarded as the domain of the French, yet there is so much more to explore from this cheese group, with British favourites such as Tunworth or Baron Bigod.